birzgalisn/on-this-day/README.md

 # On this day

-Fetches notable people born on the given date from Wikipedia "On this day" API.
+Fetches notable events for the given date from Wikipedia "On this day" API.

 ## Requirements